Moorthy1204/SQL/README.md

-# SQL
+# SQL Challenge Solutions
-Certainly!
-Here's the `README.md` **without any SQL code**, and structured to include:
+This repository contains my solutions to a series of SQL challenges completed over the course of multiple weeks.
+These challenges helped me master key SQL concepts, including database design, data aggregation, optimization, and complex queries.
+Below are the case studies I have worked on, along with the approach and techniques used for each challenge.

-* ✅ Challenge Completed
+#  Challenge Completed
-* 📋 Challenge Overview
-* 🛠️ Technologies Used
-* ⚙️ Setup Instructions
+  1.

 ---